2019-20 Victorian bushfires

 We have used site valuations to calculate your land tax.

-These valuations were conducted in 2018 by local councils as part of the regular state-wide general valuation process.
+These valuations were conducted in 2019 by local councils or the Valuer-General as part of the regular state-wide general valuation process.

 If you do not agree with the valuation used, you can lodge an objection directly with us.